anuj-ahlawat/store-find_project/README.md

 ## Features

 - Find stores near your current location
-- You can also select stores from list
+- Select stores from a list
-- Download the json file of list
+- Download the list of stores as a JSON file
+- **ORC Download:** Download the list of stores in ORC (Optimized Row Columnar) format for efficient data processing and analytics

 ## Getting Started